Let's get talking.....

 Why should we ask: ‘What matters to me?'

-It can also make the difference between family and friends feeling satisfied they did everything they could for us, and the uncertainty and guilt of not knowing whether they got it right.
+'What matters' conversations can also make the difference between family and friends feeling satisfied they did everything they could for their loved one, and the uncertainty and guilt of not knowing if they got it right.

 What kind of things should we be learning about each other from these conversations?